Geoffrey J. Derrick’s practice focuses on the defense of class and collective action litigation.

 Mr. Derrick received his J.D., magna cum laude, in 2012 from Boston University School of Law, where he was an Edward F. Hennessey Distinguished Scholar and director of the law school’s Appellate Advocacy Program.
 He received his B.S. in Communication Studies and Legal Studies in 2007 from Northwestern University, where he was a policy debater.

-- Coordinating government contractor’s response to a Department of Labor inquiry regarding compliance with the Service Contract Act.
+- representing government contractor in response to a Department of Labor inquiry regarding compliance with the Service Contract Act (SCA).

 Mr. Derrick maintains an active pro bono practice in which he litigates civil rights cases related to the criminal justice system and represents criminal defendants.
-Together with the Mid-Atlantic Innocence Project, Mr. Derrick currently represents a Maryland exoneree seeking compensation for the 13 years he spent in prison for a murder he did not commit.
+Those matters include:

-- Member, American Bar Association’s Section of Labor & Employment Law
+- Member, American Bar Association’s Section of Labor & Employment Law, Federal Labor Standards Legislation Committee

 - Member, The Associates’ Committee